A Benchmark for Multi-Party Negotiation Games from Real Negotiation Data: Negotiation Game Benchmark

 While a utility vector $R(\mathbf{C}^{(t)}) = \mathbf{G}^\top S(\mathbf{C}^{(t)})$ can conceptually be computed at any step $t$, rewards are only realized at the terminal step $T$.
 Players receive $R(\mathbf{C}^{(T)})$ with no intermediary payoffs.

-\subsubsection{Random Game Generation}
+\subsection{Random Game Generation}

-Building on this formalization, we introduce a configurable generator to produce diverse negotiation games.
-By controlling structural properties, we can create games across multiple axes of difficulty, providing a challenging benchmark to evaluate solving algorithms.

-\textbf{Controllable Game Properties.~} The controllable axes include (i) the game's scale (number of players, commitments per player, and goals), and (ii) incentive alignment (whether a game is more cooperative -- players' utilities are often similar -- or more adversarial -- players' utilities are often opposing each other; generally, though, every game is mixed-motive.).
-We further control (iii) the payoff structure (balanced vs. positive- or negative-dominated utilities), (iv) goal complexity (commitments required per goal), and (v) goal non-linearity (the fraction of all-or-nothing vs. linear goals).
-Finally, we specify (vi) the preference structure, dictating how utilities correlate across goals.
-While scale is directly specifiable, we detail the remaining axes below.
+Building on this formalization, we introduce a configurable generator that produces diverse negotiation games.
+By varying key structural properties, it enables controlled evaluation across multiple axes of strategic difficulty and complexity.
+The controllable axes include (i) the game's scale (number of players, commitments per player, and goals), and (ii) incentive alignment (whether a game is more cooperative -- players' utilities are often similar -- or more adversarial -- players' utilities are often opposed, though all games remain mixed-motive), and (iii) payoff structure (whether utilities are balanced, positive-dominated, or negative-dominated).
+We further control (iv) goal complexity (commitments required per goal), (v) goal non-linearity (the fraction of all-or-nothing (binary) versus linear goals), and (vi) the preference structure, which determines how strongly utilities are correlated across goals.
+Finally, we optionally inject (vii) \emph{poison-pill} structures: specific all-or-nothing goal patterns that create strategically deceptive offers.

+We highlight goal non-linearity as a key difficulty axis in negotiation games: binary goals demand long-horizon planning, potentially forcing agents to accept short-term costs for delayed payoffs.
+Conversely, linear goals offer more straightforward, incremental reward signals with each commitment.

+We provide further details on these axes, including the poison-pill construction, in Appendix~\ref{app:game_generation}.
+Overall, our generator produces diverse sequential negotiation games under a small set of interpretable hyperparameters, yielding benchmark instances that span a wide range of strategic difficulty.